thallysbezerra/original-test/README.md

 -  Reusable components are located on directory `/components`.
 -  Pages are located on directory `/pages`;
 -  Pages without layout is in blank, have only your own title as text, simulating routes.
+-  `react-responsive` to show same component with different behaviour depending on device.
+-  `react-router-dom` to create routes without refresh browser.
+-  `react-slick` and `slick-carousel` was used to create a slider on mobile devices.
 -  Some buttons with `alert()` telling what the user can expect of them.
 -  Some components are stateless, focused on performance.